-The basic difference between a camcorder and a DSLR or mirrorless camera has to do with how much the user is able to customize when it comes to the camera.
+The basic difference between a camcorder and a DSLR or mirrorless camera has to do with how much the user can customize when it comes to the camera.

-Camcorders are far less flexible and customizable, with the biggest difference pertaining to lenses.
+Camcorders are far less flexible and customizable, with the most significant difference being lenses.

-While DSLR and mirrorless cameras revolve around the idea of removable and changeable lenses, camcorders usually feature a single, unchangeable lens, typically with a long focal length variability and smooth zoom function.
+While DSLR and mirrorless cameras revolve around removable and changeable lenses, camcorders usually feature a single, unchangeable lens, typically with a long focal length variability and smooth zoom function.

-Unfortunately, DSLRs do not include in-built ports like XLR for sound or SDI ports for sending output to other systems (video village, for instance), and require more gear and setup time for these kinds of add-ons.
+Unfortunately, DSLRs do not include in-built ports like XLR for sound or SDI ports for sending output to other systems (Video Village, for instance) and require more gear and setup time for these add-ons.

-Another major difference affecting DSLR and mirrorless cameras in Europe is that some models are limited to record only up to 30 minutes at a time, so as not to legally qualify as camcorders, and therefore be assigned a different tax bracket.
+Another major difference affecting DSLR and mirrorless cameras in Europe is that some models are limited to recording only up to 30 minutes at a time to not legally qualify as camcorders and, therefore, be assigned a different tax bracket.

-Larger sensors offer the possibility to take in more light, and therefore offer a shallower depth of field, as well as images of greater detail and at higher resolutions.
+Larger sensors offer the possibility to take in more light and, therefore, offer a shallower depth of field and images of greater detail and at higher resolutions.

 What are the Benefits of Using a DSLR vs Using a Camcorder?

-Ergonomically, DSLRs also win out, as they are shaped to be held comfortably for long periods of time on the right side grip.
-Camcorders can be comfortable, but do not conform to natural hand shapes quite as comfortably.
+Ergonomically, DSLRs also win out, as they are shaped to be held comfortably for long periods on the right side grip.
+Camcorders can be comfortable but do not conform to natural hand shapes quite as comfortably.

-A camcorder on automatic settings can be ready to record seconds after it is turned on.
+A camcorder on automatic settings can record seconds after it is turned on.

 Also, the convenience of skipping the sound synchronizing step in post-production can save a lot of time in some cases.

-Camcorders also often come with built-in ND (neutral density) filters, where DSLRs will need external filters added for sunny shoot days.
+Camcorders also often come with built-in ND (neutral density) filters, whereas DSLRs need external filters added for sunny shoot days.

 This can be extremely convenient in the case of camcorders, though adding an external filter to your DSLR is hardly a hassle, especially if you invest in a variable ND filter, which you can rotate to achieve different degrees of filtration.

-If you want to learn more about variable ND-filters, you should definitely read our Guide: Best variable ND filters for video.
+If you want to learn more about variable ND filters, you should read our Guide: Best variable ND filters for video.

 Closing the Gap Between Camcorders and DSLRs

-Over the past few years, the gap between camcorders and DSLRs has been slowly closing, as DSLR producers continue to add features that were previously superior (or only available) in camcorder equivalents.
+Over the past few years, the gap between camcorders and mirrorless cameras has been slowly closing as manufacturers continue adding previously superior features (or only available) in camcorder equivalents.

-What used to be cameras aimed primarily at the photography market has developed into compact hybrid monsters with powerful video capabilities.
+What used to be cameras aimed primarily at the photography market have developed into compact hybrid monsters with powerful video capabilities.

 What Storage Media (Memory Cards) do a DSLR and a Camcorder use?

-The most common means of storage in DSLR cameras are SD cards, though CFs are better for higher quality recording with most Canon models
+The most common storage means in DSLR cameras are SD cards, though CFs are better for higher-quality recording than most Canon models.

-It is important to know what kind of storage you will be using, as well as researching whether an external recorder of some kind might give you a bump in recording speeds or quality.
+It is important to know what kind of storage you will be using, as well as research whether an external recorder might give you a bump in recording speeds or quality.

-Even if you already know SD cards are your best option, pay attention to the recording speed!
-Different models of the same type of card will offer different recording speed bitrates.
+Even if you know SD cards are your best option, pay attention to the recording speed!
+Different models of the same card type will offer different recording speed bitrates.

-If you plan to buy one of each type of camera it is a good idea to buy cameras, which can share the same type of memory cards.
+If you plan to buy one of each type of camera, it is a good idea to buy cameras that share the same memory card.

-If you want to learn more about memory cards and storage capabilities, I recommend you read our Ultimate Guide To Memory Cards And SSDs For Video Recording.
+To learn more about memory cards and storage capabilities, read our Ultimate Guide To Memory Cards And SSDs For Video Recording.

 When Should You Use a Camcorder?

-In my personal experience, camcorders served as an important stepping stone from filmmaking as a hobby to using DSLR cameras for professional purposes.
+In my experience, camcorders served as an essential stepping stone from filmmaking as a hobby to using DSLR cameras for professional purposes.

 However, they can still serve as indispensable tools in recording events, as a B-roll camera, etc.

-Typically camcorders have an advantage in terms of storage capabilities, filming for extended amounts of time, or just ‘capturing the moment.’
+Typically, camcorders have an advantage in terms of storage capabilities, filming for extended time, or just ‘capturing the moment.’

-When it comes to documenting events in longer and unbroken takes, camcorders are a great tool to use.
-Weddings, sports, lectures, workshops, long interviews; these are all events in which a camcorder is probably a safer choice.
+Camcorders are a great tool for documenting events in longer and unbroken takes.
+Weddings, sports, lectures, workshops, and long interviews are all events where a camcorder is probably a safer choice.

-For live streamed events, some broadcast video cameras do not include traditional storage capabilities but instead transfer the information as it is being filmed to a separate control panel for streaming and storage.
+Some broadcast video cameras do not include traditional storage capabilities for live-streamed events.
+Instead, they transfer the information as it is being filmed to a separate control panel for streaming and storage.

-Camcorders excel at filming wide shots of large events for extended periods of time.
+Camcorders excel at filming wide shots of large events for extended periods.

-In the case of a wedding, you might want to have both a camcorder and DSLR on hand, so you can combine the best of both worlds by capturing lengthy sequences on the camcorder and weave in more artful footage shot on the DSLR.
+In the case of a wedding, you might want to have a camcorder and mirrorless on hand, so you can combine the best of both worlds by capturing lengthy sequences on the camcorder and weaving in more artful footage shot on the DSLR.

 And let’s not forget about wireless capabilities!
-Many cameras (both camcorders and DSLRs and mirrorless) now offer apps that can be used to control the camera directly or live-stream straight through the app.
+Many cameras (camcorders, DSLRs, and mirrorless) now offer apps that can control the camera directly or live-stream straight through the app.

 When should you use a DSLR/MILC?

-Any time you are looking to create more carefully composed shots, where you control the focus and depth of field, a DSLR is the best choice.
+Any time you want to create more carefully composed shots where you control the focus and depth of field, a DSLR is the best choice.

 Using lenses with a large aperture allows you to achieve a shallow depth of field, a key component of what is generally accepted as the cinematic look (at least in the commercial space of TV ads).
 This ability is rarely available on a camcorder.

-Choosing your own ISO, white balance, and f-stop are all a handy click (or wheel-turn) away on a DSLR.
+Choosing your own ISO, white balance, and f-stop is a handy click (or wheel-turn) away on a DSLR.

-DSLRs are excellent for filmmaking especially if you’re on a tight budget.
+DSLRs are excellent for filmmaking, especially on a tight budget.

-A lot of DSLRs like the GH5s and Canon 5D MkIII are used in big Hollywood productions – for scenes like car crashes, or B-roll where their compact size is useful for squeezing into cramped spaces.
+Many mirrorless cameras like the Lumix GH5S and the Sony FX3 are used in big Hollywood productions – for scenes like car crashes or B-rolls where their compact size is useful for squeezing into cramped spaces.

-This is a category where DSLRs truly shine in what they can offer in terms of independent filmmaking.
-Slap a cine-lens on your average DSLR with some gear for external focus pulling and you have a powerful image-making tool that most camcorders cannot begin to compare to.
+This is a category where DSLRs truly shine in what they can offer in independent filmmaking.
+Slap a cine-lens on your average DSLR with some gear for external focus pulling, and you have a powerful image-making tool that most camcorders cannot begin to compare to.

-Camcorders, on the other hand, have largely had in-built stabilization as a standard feature for some time.
+On the other hand, Camcorders have largely had in-built stabilization as a standard feature for some time.

-Newer DSLRs competing with camcorders have started to feature smoother stabilization than ever before though, especially the Panasonic GH5, the Panasonic S1H, and Sony A7iii.
+Newer mirrorless cameras competing with camcorders have started to feature smoother stabilization than ever, though.

 Are Camcorders good for Photography?